Maximize Your Savings with Mass Save® Residential Rebates

 What this means…

-Rebates are based on the size of the heat pump system, measured in tons (a standard unit in HVAC — 1 ton = the ability to cool or heat about 12,000 BTUs per hour, enough for ~500–600 sq ft).
+Rebates are based on the size of the heat pump system, measured in tons (a standard HVAC unit — 1 ton equals about 12,000 BTUs per hour of heating or cooling capacity, typically enough for roughly 500–600 square feet, depending on the home).

-So, the bigger your system (in tons), the more you can potentially get back — up to the rebate cap.
+Bottom line: the larger your system (in tons), the higher your potential rebate — up to the program’s maximum cap.

 TIP